spring-guides/gs-rest-service/SIDEBAR.md

 ## Related Resources

-Do more with Spring and RESTful web services:
+There's more to building RESTful web services than is covered here.
+You may want to continue your exploration of Spring and REST with the following resources.

 ### Getting Started Guides